 Though vaping today has become a very developed industry, there are still questions about what the advantages and disadvantages are of vaping.
 Still, the activity is becoming more and more popular among college students and has turned almost into a new hobby among the youth.

 According to the statistics for college student smoking, Cloud Chasers are one of the biggest trends within vaping communities.
 Cloud Chasers are vapors who strive to get large and fluffy clouds of steam around their heads when vaping.
 People can become attracted to the big amounts of steam that these vapers produce, which can cause them to want to vape.

 Another big trend among vapers is events or meetings.
 Meetings usually occur in bars or at vape expos, which are considered the Comic-Cons of the vaping world.
-Local vendors and companies often come to these events to present their products.
+Local vendors and companies often come to these events to present products like the Elf Bar disposable vape.
 It’s considered a big event in the world of the e-smoking industry, bringing vapors together in order to share emotions, ideas and thoughts about different subjects and issues in life.

 Vaping allows the elimination of nicotine and also helps stop the production of waste.
 There is no empty packaging, cigarette stubs or dysfunctional lighters made mostly from plastic.
 The only thing the pens contain is e-juice.
 The e-juice can contain mood enhancers that make it easier for those who smoke cigarettes to make the switch to vaping.
 These mood-stabilizing properties are achieved only by natural ingredients and do not have much in common with illegal substances.